On Sensor Network Localization Using SDP Relaxation: Unique Localization of Triangulation Graph

 Triangulation graphs and their properties have been studied in the literature \cite{BGJ05, AR05, LCWW03}.
-Bruck et al. \cite{BGJ05} showed that an embedding on a unit disk graph with local angle information (angles between points) is NP-hard, while the same problem on a triangulation graph is not.
-Araujo et al. \cite{AR05} introduced an algorithm to construct a triangulation graph from a unit disk graph with $\bigo{n\log n}$ bit communications between points.
+Bruck et al. \cite{BGJ05} showed that embedding a unit disk graph with local angle information (angles between points) is NP-hard, while the same problem on a triangulation graph is not.
+Ara\'{u}jo and Rodrigues \cite{AR05} introduced an algorithm to construct a triangulation graph from a unit disk graph with $\bigo{n\log n}$ bit communications between points.